dazzitcorp/oldto/README.md

 ### Backend

-The data for the OldTO site is served via a Python API server.
+The data for the OldTO site is served by a Python API server.
 Start by running this:

     source .venv/bin/activate
-    oldtoronto/devserver.py data/images.geojson
+    backend/devserver.py data/images.geojson

 If you've generated geocodes in a different location, change `data/images.geojson` to that.